usnistgov/HTGS-Tutorials/README.md

 Computes the Hadamard product.
 The tutorial uses the tutorial-utils to read/write blocks of matrices.
 Provided are two versions:

 1. hadamard-product - reads blocks of matrices from disk and computes the Hadamard product
-2. hadamard-produce-no-read - generates blocks of matrices (no disk reading) and computes the Hadamard product
+2. hadamard-product-no-read - generates blocks of matrices (no disk reading) and computes the Hadamard product